Neddylation: Disease association

 Neddylation is involved in the pathogenesis of Alzheimer's disease where its activation appears to drive neurons into apoptosis by initiating cell cycle reentry.
-Also, evidence shows that increased NEDD8 conjugation in human oral carcinoma cells led to abnormal higher degrees of proliferation.
+Also, evidence suggests that increased NEDD8 conjugation in human oral carcinoma cells leads to abnormal, higher degrees of proliferation.
 Because NEDD8 conjugation to cullin proteins plays an important role in the regulation of the cell cycle, an upregulation in conjugation causes this proliferation.